kaushik546/Inventory-Management-System/README.md

 # Inventory-Management-System
 **Inventory Management System by ASP.NET and MSSQL**

-This is the simple Inventory Management System.
-Here i am trying to cover some basic and important fields of Inventory Management System.
+This is a Inventory Management System.
+Here i am trying to develop some basic and important fields of Inventory Management System.
 They are:
 - [x] Login
 - [x] Products